University College Roosevelt: Academic buildings

 The University College Roosevelt campus is located near the market square in Middelburg behind the medieval city hall, which was built in 1452 and is often used by the college for ceremonial purposes.
 The city, which owns the building, began renting the annexed offices to the university college in 2004 after all municipal offices were moved to a new city hall on the Kanaalweg.

 The academic buildings are named after prominent members of the Roosevelt Family.
 The newer, non-gothic section of the city hall is known as Franklin, while the other buildings are called Theodore and Eleanor.
 These three buildings all face a square called the Helm and house classrooms and computer labs, as well as faculty and administrative offices.

-A new building named Anne has been recently acquired by UCR and will house its engineering department.
+A new building named Anne, acquired by UCR in 2020, houses its engineering department.
 This building is named after Anna Eleanor Roosevelt, chair of the Roosevelt Institute and granddaughter of Franklin D. Roosevelt and Eleanor Roosevelt.

 Next to these, Elliott, located in the former post office of Middelburg, is a building that contains classrooms, a study area, a bar with a lounge area and a basement bar for parties.
 Elliott is completely managed by students, organized in the Common House Elliott Foundation.

 An outdoor classroom, known as Metamorfose Lokaal, is located on the Helm.
 A joint initiative of UCR and the municipality of Middelburg, it opened in 2017 in occasion of the 400th anniversary of the birth in Middelburg of Jan Goedart, a prominent Dutch entomologist and painter.
 UCR classes regularly take place outdoor in this classroom, as well as other lectures open to the public.

-Housing Locations
+Housing locations

 UCR is a residential college, meaning that all admitted students are guaranteed affordable housing for the duration of their studies.
 Students live in one of the residential halls, Bagijnhof, Roggeveenhof, Koestraat or Bachtensteene, all within Middelburg.
 These halls house between 100 and 200 students each and are spread throughout the city.